Michelle Jeong

 Navigating life transitions, relationships, and chosen family

-I am fully vaccinated & boosted, mask in public spaces, and am happy to wear a mask during in-person sessions.
+As a covid-conscious counsellor, I am fully vaccinated & boosted, mask in public spaces, and am happy to wear a mask during in-person sessions.

 Image Description: Michelle is centered in the photo, smiling with her teeth at the camera.
 She has long wavy dark hair and wears round glasses.
 She is dressed in an olive green button-up shirt over a white dress with a colorful floral and cherry print.
 The background is filled with greenery.